 Hotel Victoria has an enviable location, perched as it is on the Barranco overlooking the Río Tomebamba.
 Most of the classic, Spanish-feeling rooms have views of the river, while the well-appointed suites are the most spacious and private.
 If the sedate style isn't quite your speed, it's worth stopping for dinner at the hotel's international El Jardín restaurant.

 Hotel Santa Lucía

-Super central and well established, the Santa Lucía is an excellent choice for a more low-key upscale experience.
-The decor here does not ooze over-the-top colonial flair, but instead offers a more conventional look and feel with nods to historic elements.
+Super central and well-established, the Santa Lucía is an excellent choice for a more low-key upscale experience.
+The decor here does not ooze over-the-top colonial flair but instead offers a more conventional look and feel with nods to historical elements.
 The staff is professional and hospitable, the public areas quite luxurious, and it's merely a block from the heart of the historic center, near Parque Calderón and the famous Catedral de la Inmaculada Concepción.